Actively Recruiting

 • Provide meals and snacks to attending children

-• Providers present during meals and snacks
+• Providers are present with children during meals and snacks

 • Providers are over 19 years old